Lambda319/ProjectLambda/README.md

 To log in, make sure you are not signed into your own Zoom account on Zoom.us.
 After clicking login on the web-app, you may be prompted to add the application to the account above.
 Make sure you click 'Allow'.
+Please open an issue if you have trouble logging in.

 ## Supported Features